Challenge your muscles with these suspension workouts! Start with a basic workout and finish on a challenging sequence to progress with TRX.

 Adjust your tempo

-Move a little bit quicker to increase your heart rate.
-This will allow you to get a bit more of a cardio workout in as well as challenge your muscle endurance more.
-You can either have a set number of reps for each exercise and move quicker through your workout, or time each exercise and keep track of how many reps you do per minute.
+Move faster to increase your heart rate.
+This will allow you to get a bit more of a cardio workout in as well as challenge your muscle endurance.
+Try setting a number of reps for each exercise and move faster throughout your workout.

 Shorter breaks between exercises